Opinion | To my daughter: I’ll keep fighting no matter what

-Trump has been even worse than I imagined, with his affection for white supremacists, his authoritarian tendencies, his recklessness with national security, his incompetence with the pandemic and the nation’s finances, his despoiling and politicization of the office, and Republican lawmakers’ utter failure to push back on even his most grievous excessed.
+Trump has been even worse than I imagined, with his affection for white supremacists, his authoritarian tendencies, his recklessness with national security, his incompetence with the pandemic and the nation’s finances, his despoiling and politicization of the office, and Republican lawmakers’ utter failure to push back on even his most grievous excesses.
 My daughter, seeing signs of election deadlock, quite reasonably wonders whether Trump could remain in power.
 This is my new letter to her.

 My wonderful daughter,

 We did not get the results we wanted Tuesday night.
 But, when all is said and done, we will get the result we needed.
 President Trump will be defeated.
-(And if I’m wrong I’ll be following this with a very different kind of letter.)
+(And if I’m wrong, I’ll be following this with a very different kind of letter.)
 He has lost Wisconsin and Michigan and is on the cusp of losing Arizona, Pennsylvania and possibly even North Carolina and Georgia — and losing only a couple of those should send him packing.

 It’s not the broad repudiation of Trump I had hoped for.
 And it means 2016 was not a fluke: Trump may be gone, but Trumpism is here to stay, and our country has a lot of work to do to restore the virtues of civility, compassion, compromise and cooperation.

 But let’s keep things in perspective.
 This is shaping up to be a historic victory for Biden, the first time an incumbent president has been defeated in 28 years.
-Biden has already broken Barack Obama’s record for votes received by a presidential candidate (69.5 million) with many ballots yet to be counted — in the highest turnout election in 120 years.
+Biden has already broken Barack Obama’s record for votes received by a presidential candidate (69.5 million) with many ballots yet to be counted — in the highest-turnout election in 120 years.
 Biden overcame some of the dirtiest tricks ever used: laws and lawsuits to block Democratic voters from voting or their ballots getting counted, dark-web disinformation, mysterious robocalls, sabotage of the Postal Service and using the Justice Department as an arm of a presidential campaign.

 Because our system allows a party with a minority of popular support to control the Senate (the Republicans seem almost certain to remain in charge), I expect Mitch McConnell, the Republican leader, will do all he can to block Biden’s progress on climate change, economic relief, pandemic recovery, taxes and health care.
 The next couple of years could be ugly and unproductive.
 But gone will be a president who daily weakens democracy with authoritarian tendencies.
 Out will be the man who fuels our basest instincts with racism, vulgarity, vitriol, violence, self-dealing, lies and conspiracy theories.
 We’ll gain control of the pandemic, and you’ll return to school, safely.
 We’ll rejoin the fellowship of nations.
 We’ll care about human rights again.